golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ```
 ...
         X509v3 extensions:
-            1.3.6.1.4.1.60000.1.1:
+            1.3.6.1.4.1.59850.1.1:
                 0...all..manifest-outbound
 ...
 ```

 ### Provider Agent changes

-Provider agent supports using certificates without `allowance` extensions.
+Provider agent supports using certificates without `permission` extension.
 We need following changes:

 - Certificates chain permissions validation
-- Check outbound allowance during negotiations (currently signature is enough)
+- Check outbound permission during negotiations (currently signature is enough)

-No changes on Requestor side are expected.
+No changes on the Requestor side are expected.

 ## Security Considerations

 ### Old yagna versions

-If we don't implement certificates `allowance` before releasing outbound network, Providers could accept Manifest signatures signed by certificates, that don't have `manifest-outbound` allowance.
+If we don't implement certificates `permissions` before releasing outbound network, Providers could accept Manifest signatures signed by certificates, that don't have `manifest-outbound` permission.
 This doesn't hurt, as long as we don't introduce new sensitive features.

 ### Private certificates keys management